 Justin’s most recent project is the Netflix feature length documentary, Blood Brothers: Malcolm X & Muhammad Ali.
 The film tells the story of the little-known friendship and relationship between these two great men and offered Janowitz the chance to bring his dramatic and cinematic style to the documentary.

 Other recent projects include the Netflix reboot of Unsolved Mysteries, documentary The Wizrd, chronicling hip-hop super-star Future, and the award winning and Academy Award qualifying short film The German King.
 He recently wrapped production on a 6-episode Hulu true crime docu-series.

-Regardless of the project, budget, or any of the other many factors that affect every production, I gravitate towards the same core filmmaking beliefs:
+Regardless of the project, budget, or any of the other many factors that affect every production, he gravitates to the same core filmmaking beliefs: